nluedtke/linux_kernel_cves/README.md

 the upstream kernel.
 This project aims to help out with this void.
 Currently all output for this is stored in the CVEs.txt file.
 The output was generated automatically through a set of tools that has not been fully tested or made public yet.

-There are separate files for each LTS stream.
-These files list all CVEs that possibly affect that stream and when/if they were fixed.
+### How to see the data
+There are two ways to view/consume the data.
+The easiest is the web front end at [www.linuxkernelcves.com][2].
+Here can you can view CVEs by stream or by CVE id.
+The second way is on the github page at [https://github.com/nluedtke/linux_kernel_cves/][3].
+On the github, the data is laid out in both JSON and text format.
+Both pages offer the same data.

 ### Linux Security Note
 Tracking, mitigating, and patching CVEs is just a small part of